Skeffling

 Skeffling is a village and civil parish in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 5 mi south of the town of Withernsea and 4 mi south-east of the village of Patrington on the B1445 road from Patrington to Easington.

 According to the 2011 UK census, Skeffling parish had a population of 149, a decrease on the 2001 UK census figure of 153.

-The parish church of St Helen is a Grade I listed building that is situated to the south of the village.
+The Church of St Helen is a Grade I listed building that is situated to the south of the village.
 It is constructed of cobble with stone dressings and was built in the 1460s.

+History

+The origin of the name Skeffling is unknown but possibly derives from the Old Norse personal name Sceftela or Skapti, and either the Old English ing meaning 'the place of', or ingas meaning 'the people of'.
+Another theory suggests its origin to be a Scandinavianised form of the Old English sceafting, meaning 'place of shafts', or sceaftlēahing, meaning 'the place of the shaft wood'.

+Skeffling is recorded in the Domesday Book (1086) as Skeflingun.